doctorfree/nvim-lazyman/README.md

 -- THEME CONFIGURATION
 -- Available themes:
---   nightfox, tokyonight, dracula, kanagawa, catppuccin, --   tundra, onedarkpro, everforest, oh-my-monokai
+--   nightfox, tokyonight, dracula, kanagawa, catppuccin, --   tundra, onedarkpro, everforest, monokai-pro
 -- A configuration file for each theme is in lua/themes/ -- Use <F8> to step through themes conf.theme = "tokyonight"